Last Updated on December 3, 2021 by Danny

 A drum teacher will be able to help you establish a good technique and easily point out any mistakes that you make.
 They will also be able to advise you about what equipment to get and how to tune it.
 You will also be accountable when you have a teacher watching over you, so you are less likely to slough off.
 With the whole world now online, you can get quality online drum lessons for much cheaper than in-person classes.

 That said, it has never been easier to learn drums by yourself than now.
-With YouTube filled with hundreds of thousands of hours of drumming lessons and with hundreds of apps that are meant to teach you drumming, learning drums by yourself is not all that hard.
+With YouTube filled with hundreds of thousands of hours of drumming lessons and with hundreds of apps that are meant to teach you drumming, after all, it is not hard to learn.

 The choice of whether you want a teacher or not is up to you.
 There have been great drummers who have never taken an hour of class in their lives and there have been great drummers who have learned drums academically.
 Learning by yourself will save you a significant amount of money, but having a teacher will make learning faster and better.